-2. Decides to recommend to the Assembly that it appoints two Members to serve on the Management Board of the Staff Provident Fund, in accordance with Article 4.7 of the annexed draft Principles for the Staff Provident Fund of the International Renewable Energy Agency.
+- 1. Decides to establish a Staff Provident Fund for the staff of the International Renewable Energy Agency; - 2.
+Approves the annexed Principles for the Staff Provident Fund of the International Renewable Energy Agency; - 3.
+Appoints the Federal Republic of Germany and the Republic of Kenya to serve on the Management Board of the Staff Provident Fund, in accordance with Article 4.7 of the annexed Principles for the Staff Provident Fund of the International Renewable Energy Agency.